chekl/clicker-game/README.md

 # How to use locale
 You need to load the project from this repository, open the folder with it, and double-click on index.html file.
+Also you can open it by this link - https://main--nimble-meerkat-1bb927.netlify.app/